DnyaneshwarKolhe/mapp_documentation/OKR.md

   - If **Organisation** card is selected
     - First section is the Organisation or vertical performance represented by a horizontal bar chart
     - Second is a list of verticals alongside with the percentage
-- In all the above cases except My OKR, if you click the item from the list of the second section, it will open the popup where performance is represented as a Horizontal bar chart in the left side and as a doughnut chart on the right side
+- In all the above cases except My OKR, if you click the item from the list of the second section, it will open the popup where performance is represented as a Horizontal bar chart on the left side and as a doughnut chart on the right side
 - If the bar is about OKR, you can see a green arrow in front of it which will take you to that particular OKR
 #### Requests
 - This is a dropdown with 3 options
   - **Assignment**: here you will see Assignment requests in the table.
 You can view the request in detail view and then either accept the request or discuss about the request by creating instand or scheduled one on one. there is also option to see details about the Objective.
   - **Collaboration**: here you will see Collaboration requests in the table.
 You can view the request in detail view and then either accept the request or Disscuss about the request by creating an instant or scheduled one-on-one.
 There is also an option to see details about the Objective.
-  - **Discard**: And here you can see any discard request raised
+  - **Discard**: And here you can see any discard request raised.
+As we see in the Objective key results section, a user can raise a discard request, which will go to the manager, so that requests are shown here.
+Manager can either approve the request, in which the KR will be discarded, and its color will turn to black.
 ### Technical Breakdown
 ---
 #### Doughnut chart
 - The doughnut chart is from the library called chart.js, you can find its documentation [here](https://www.chartjs.org/)
-- Whenever you need to add or change somting check the version we are using and change it accordingly in documentation to refer.
+- Whenever you need to add or change something, check the version we are using and change it accordingly in the documentation to refer.
 - The options of doughnut chart are as follows
   responsive: Ensures the chart resizes when the window is resized.
   - maintainAspectRatio: Maintains the original aspect ratio of the chart.